Pistonamey/itlabassessment/java/README.md

   - removeDuplicates
 * Your task is to create a Java application from scratch, implement the ListProcessor class, and complete all the above functions.
 More details about the functions are in the comments of the java.txt file.
 * In addition, you should also write a main method that creates an instance of the ListProcessor class and tests all the methods on a sample list of integers.
-* Test your application with 3 test cases for every function.
+* Test your application with 3 different test cases for every function.
 * Happy coding.